nouse4anick/DRAWS/README.md

 - sound card settings that 'work' (I tweaked the orginal settings to make mine work)
 - field day logger program
 - other utilites that are helpful

+Current status:
+12/23/18:
+- checked xastir and direwolf, direwolf works but xastir's version is too old, modified script to install libraries and from source
+- fldigi installs correctly, gps and chrony also install with config files
+- code flows better, consolidated and refractored code
+- better comments and whitespace